 The employee evaluation meeting is a space when you set new goals, together.
 When you have an open discussion about an employee’s performance and the negative and positive aspects, only then can you move forward efficiently.
 The employee evaluation discussion is only helpful if something productive comes from the meeting.

-With Connecteam, you can get better results while going paperless so that your employees are free to do their best work.
-Connecteam makes it incredibly easy to raise engagement, reduce turnover, get honest feedback and improve everyday productivity.Learn more now
+Put your team front and center with Connecteam employee communication app so you can get better results while going paperless.
+This allows your employees to do their best work while ensuring their voice is heard and you can gain their feedback and insights when they like.
+Connecteam makes it easy to raise engagement, reduce turnover, get honest feedback, and improve everyday productivity.Learn more now